jkim3743/machine-learning-challenge/README.md

-# USC Homework-20 ML
-## Machine Learning Homework for USC Bootcamp
+# Machine Learning Homework - Exoplanet Exploration

-### Conclusions are documented in the Jupyter Notebook Markdown cells and comments.

-# Assignmentz:
-## Exoplanet Exploration

 ![exoplanets.jpg](Images/exoplanets.jpg)

+### Before You Begin

+1. Create a new repository for this project called `machine-learning-challenge`. **Do not add this homework to an existing repository**.

+2. Clone the new repository to your computer.

+3. Give each model you choose their own Jupyter notebook, **do not use more than one model per notebook.**

+4. Save your best model to a file.
+This will be the model used to test your accuracy and used for grading.

+5. Commit your Jupyter notebooks and model file and push them to GitHub.

+## Note

+Keep in mind that this homework is optional!
+However, you will gain a much greater understanding of testing and tuning different Classification models if you do complete it.

 ## Background

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-To help process this data, you will create machine learning models capable of classifying whether a record is a candidate exoplanet from the dataset of observed objects.
+To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.

 In this homework assignment, you will need to: